brandonbarringer/birdy-connect/wp-content/plugins/bp-profile-search/readme.txt

 === BP Profile Search ===
 Contributors: dontdream
-Tags: buddypress, directory, member, members, user, users, friend, friends, profile, profiles, search, filter Requires at least: 4.2
+Tags: buddypress, directory, members, users, profile, search, filter Requires at least: 4.3
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: 4.6.3
+Stable tag: 4.7.6

-Custom search forms, directories and search results pages for BuddyPress members.
+Custom members search forms and results pages, and custom members directories for your BuddyPress site.

 == Description ==

 With BP Profile Search you can build custom Members search forms, and custom Members directories or search results pages.
-Visitors can search your BuddyPress Members directory and, if they are Members, their Friends list.

-You can insert the search forms in a Members directory, in a sidebar or widget area, or in any post or page without modifying your theme.

-When visitors click the *Search* button, they are redirected to your form's Members directory that shows their search results.
-The *All Members* tab shows all the results, while the *My Friends* tab shows the results found among your visitor's friends.
+To build a search form, use the form settings, and select the form's search results page among the existing Members directories.

+To display a search form...

+* in its Members directory: select *Add to Directory = Yes* in the form settings
+* in a sidebar or widget area: use the widget *Profile Search*
+* in a post or page: use the shortcode **[bps_display form='id of your form' template='name of your form template']**

+To build a Members directory, use the shortcode:

+**[bps_directory template='name of your directory template' order_by='your directory sort options']**

+A detailed documentation is available on the plugin's site, see for instance [BP Profile Search](http://www.dontdream.it/bp-profile-search/), and the [Custom Directories](http://dontdream.it/bp-profile-search/custom-directories/) tutorial.

-Requires at least BuddyPress 2.2 -- Tested up to BuddyPress 2.7
+Requires at least BuddyPress 2.2 -- Tested up to BuddyPress 2.8

 == Installation ==

-After the standard plugin installation procedure, you'll be able to access the plugin settings page *Users -> Profile Search*, where you can build and customize your search forms.

-= Form Fields =

-In this section you can:

-* Add and remove form fields
-* Enter the field label and description, or leave them empty to use the default
-* Enable the *Value Range Search* for numeric fields, or the *Age Range Search* for date fields
-* Change the order of the fields

-= Form Attributes =

-In this section you can select your form's *method* attribute:

-* POST: the form data are not visible in the URL and it's not possible to bookmark the results page
-* GET: the form data are sent as URL variables and it's possible to bookmark the results page

-You can also select your form's *action* attribute.
-The *action* attribute points to your form's results page, that could be:

-* The BuddyPress Members Directory page
-* A custom Members Directory page

-You can create a custom Members Directory page using the shortcode **[bps_directory]**, and you can even use a custom directory template.
-To learn more, read the [Custom Directories](http://dontdream.it/bp-profile-search/custom-directories/) tutorial.

-= Add to Directory =

-With this option you can insert your search form in its Members Directory page.
-If you enable *Add to Directory*, you can also:

-* Select the form template to use
-* Enter the HTML text for the optional form header
-* Enable the *Toggle Form* option
-* Enter the text for the *Toggle Form* button

-= Text Search Mode =

-With this option you can select your text search mode.
-The modes are:

-* *contains*: a search for *John* finds *John*, *Johnson*, *Long John Silver*, and so on
-* *is*: a search for *John* finds *John* only
-* *is like*: same as above, but with optional wildcard characters

-In the last mode, the allowed wildcard characters are:

-* Percent sign (%): matches any text, or no text at all
-* Underscore (_): matches any single character

-= Display your search form =

-After you build your search form, you can display it:

-* In its Members Directory page, selecting the option *Add to Directory*
-* In a sidebar or widget area, using the widget *Profile Search*
-* In a post or page, using the shortcode **[bps_display form=id template=tpl]** (*)
-* Anywhere in your theme, using the PHP code<br>
-**&lt;?php do_action ('bps_display_form', id, tpl); ?&gt;** (*)

-(*) Replace 'id' with your actual form ID, and 'tpl' with the name of the form template you want to use.
+Follow the standard plugin installation procedure.

 == Screenshots ==

 1. The Profile Search Forms admin page
 2. The Edit Form admin page
 3. Configuration of a Profile Search widget
-4. The Members Directory page with a Profile Search widget
+4. The Members directory page with a Profile Search widget
-5. The Members Directory page with search results
+5. The Members directory page with search results

 == Changelog ==

+= 4.7.6 =
+* Fixed bug with custom field types introduced in 4.7.5 = 4.7.5 =
+* Moved the search mode selection to the field level - Please review and *Update* all your search forms.
+= 4.7.4 =
+* Fixed bugs in WPML support
+= 4.7.3 =
+* Added filter to change the cookie name
+= 4.7.2 =
+* Fixed bug with custom field types introduced in 4.7.1 = 4.7.1 =
+* Modified the *Form Fields* settings UI to enable further development = 4.7 =
-= 4.6.3 =
+* Added ability to sort a Members directory using a profile field = 4.6.3 =
 * Added support for WPGlobus
 * Updated templates for the *Twenty Seventeen* theme
+* Added the plugin icon - by Alexei Ryazancev
 = 4.6.2 =
 * Added ability to search for member types
 * Added the filters *bps_clear_search* and *bps_match_all*